Six South American nations suspend membership of anti-U.S. bloc

 BRASILIA (Reuters) - Half of the nations belonging to Unasur, a South American bloc set up a decade ago to counter U.S. sway in the region, have decided to suspend their membership, a Brazilian official told Reuters on Friday.

-Officials in four of the other nations confirmed the decision to suspend the activities of organization that has been paralyzed by divisions for a year and a half.

-Center-right governments have taken office in a number of the region's countries in recent years, usually leading to improved relations with Washington.
+Bolivia's Foreign Minister Fernando Huanacuni said the six were only pressuring for a quick turnover in presidency and stressed they were not abandoning Unasur.
+Bolivia will call an emergency meeting to solve disputes in the bloc, Huanacuni added in an interview with state media.

-Unasur was created in 2008 when leftist populism advocated by the late Venezuelan leader Hugo Chavez was at its strongest in the South America.
+Unasur was created in 2008 when leftist populism advocated by the late Venezuelan leader Hugo Chavez was at its strongest in South America.
+But in recent years, the bloc has been paralyzed by divisions as center-right governments have risen to power in several countries.

-Chavez and other leaders at the time opposed the U.S.-backed proposal for a Free Trade Area of the Americas and instead set up Unasur to join South American nations in an economic and political union that ultimately struggled to gain momentum.

-The initiative was also an attempt to bypass the Washington-based Organization of American States, which leftists considered a tool for promoting U.S. policy in Latin America.

 "Unasur works by consensus but the differences between its members' political and economic views are so great it can no longer operate," said a Peruvian diplomat who asked not to be named because he was not authorized to speak publicly.

+Efforts to build consensus behind strongly worded condemnations of Venezuela have run into resistance from Caracas' left-leaning allies such as Cuba and Bolivia, as well as Caribbean nations that have benefited from Venezuela's subsidized oil.

+The remaining active Unasur members are Venezuela, Bolivia, Ecuador, Uruguay, Guyana and Suriname.

-(Reporting by Lisandra Paraguassu; Writing by Anthony Boadle; Editing by Rosalba O'Brien and Sandra Maler)
+(Reporting by Lisandra Paraguassu; Additional reporting by Daniel Ramos in La Paz and Marco Aquino in Lima; Writing by Anthony Boadle and Mitra Taj; Editing by Rosalba O'Brien and Sandra Maler)